theKMF/shaver/README.md

-#Let's recreate the first wave smart phone novelty app, except as Webb Apps
+#Let's recreate the first wave of smart phone novelty apps, except as Webb Apps

 Back in the way back when, before the turn of the millenium even, I started teching myself how to code.
 I used a now exstinct language called Lingo in the Macromedia made Director IDE.
 After some inital stumblings in random crap I started recreating old arcade classicss.
 PONG, Astroids and Break Out.